Mapping data ecosystems: Government Statistical Service (GSS) Alpha Project

 The ODI ecosystem mapping guide lists categories of actors involved in the ecosystem.
 We have worked through each of these categories below to highlight the most important actors in our data ecosystem.

-The main ‘suppliers’ of data in the project are the trade statisticians and experts at HMRC, ONS and the Department for International Trade (DIT).
-The data specialists and programmers (‘tech team’ for short) at the ONS look after selecting, processing and enabling access to datasets in the project.
+The main “suppliers” of data in the project are the trade statisticians and experts at Her Majesty’s Revenue and Customs (HMRC), the Office for National Statistics (ONS) and the Department for International Trade (DIT).
+The data specialists and programmers (“tech team” for short) at the ONS look after selecting, processing and enabling access to datasets in the project.
 That team is assisted by Swirrl: we provide the infrastructure and technology for publishing the data, through our PublishMyData platform, and we’ve been working with the ONS tech team (plus the indomitable Alex Tucker) on metadata and to clean, curate and standardise the data.

 During this alpha phase of the project, the technical team has been working with our group of trade experts to select or develop standard code-lists for the statistical classifications used in the datasets: for countries, products being exported or imported etc. In future, a system will be needed for domain experts to create and maintain these re-usable codes more systematically and on a larger scale.